supriya-s-jadhav/AWS-Certifications/1.AWS Cloud Practitioner/ReadMe.md

 # AWS Cloud Practitioner

+AWS Certified Cloud Practitioner exam is foundational level certification.
+It is intended for anyone, from absolute beginner to IT experienced person.

 AWS Certified Cloud Practitioner (AWS CCP) exam overview and preparation guide.
 Useful links from AWS site are added.
 This can be considered as a good starting point to prepare for the exam.

 AWS Certified Cloud Practitioner Exam is the easiest exam to pass for anyone with no prior cloud experience.
 I would highly recommend anyone who are on the journey of AWS certification to start with this basic certification and it also helps in boosting the experience.
 I wish everyone all the best !!